 Forgetting to declare a sandwich at customs probably won't have any long-term consequences.
 However, it's always a good idea to be prepared and to know what you're allowed to bring into the country.
 By following these tips, you can help ensure that your food items make it through customs without any problems.
 Happy travels!

-Reddit Users Shared Their Opinions
+Frequent Travelers Shared Their Opinions

-A user said, “This happen to a woman who got an Apple from a Delta flight.
+A user said, “This happened to a woman who got an Apple from a Delta flight.
 CBP revoked her Global Entry.
 She contacted her congressman and the media and it made the rounds on TV.
 CBP removed the fine and gave her the Global Entry back.”

 Another said, “My favorite TSA confiscation was when they grabbed a mostly used tube of toothpaste from me.
 (This was early in the liquid ban.)
 They offered to ship the toothpaste to my final destination, at my cost.
 I asked them if they really thought I'd want to pay $10 for less than a buck's worth of toothpaste.
 I told them they could keep it.
 I'm now Global Entry, so it's obvious they don't care.
 (Our local sheriff grabbed his wrong bag when he went to the airport.
 It turned out his gym bag had a handgun.
 It made the news, but he still flies without a problem.)”